-But whilst we take it for granted that we can simply turn on the tap to get clean water, and easily grab a bar of soap, for children in the village of Kerewan Sitokoto, one of the poorest and most remote parts of Gambia, this is just not an option.
+But whilst we take it for granted that we can simply turn on the tap to get clean water, and easily grab a bar of soap, for children in the village of Charmen in Nianija District, the poorest and most remote parts of The Gambia, this is just not an option.

 This is why we are raising much needed funds to provide all-year-round clean water, hand washing facilities and to run hygiene awareness campaigns to promote the habit of hand washing with soap.